Itinerary

 Day 18: Australian Outback / Private Flight to Kangaroo Island

-After a seafood barbecue lunch, continue to Stokes Bay to explore a range of varied habitats from scrub to woodland to rocky shoreline and sandy beach.
+Continue to Stokes Bay to explore a range of varied habitats from scrub to woodland to rocky shoreline and sandy beach.
 Within these varied environments, we may encounter tammar wallabies, koalas, glossy-black cockatoos, Australian pelicans, hooded plovers, and a unique subspecies of kangaroo found only on the island.
-Along the way, we observe the way native plants have adapted to bushfires.
-Exploring the Bay of Shoals and Reeves Point, look for more birds, including black swans, cormorants, crested and Caspian terns, and a suite of bush birds like superb fairy-wrens, crescent honeyeaters, rainbow and purple-crowned lorikeets.
+Along the way, we observe the way native plants have adapted to bushfires, before returning to our hotel where we gather for dinner later this evening.

-Day 20: Kangaroo Island—Pennington Bay / Baudin Conservation Park / Wine Tasting
+Day 19: Kangaroo Island—Pennington Bay / Baudin Conservation Park / Cape Willoughby

 At Pennington Bay, look for hooded plovers and other shorebirds on the beach, and climb the steps to the top of Prospect Hill for a vantage over the narrowest section of Kangaroo Island.
-We then take a walk with a researcher who is a world expert on the short-beaked echidna—an ancient egg-laying mammal that once roamed with dinosaurs—as we delve into the ecology of the island.
+We take a walk with a researcher who is a world expert on the short-beaked echidna—an ancient egg-laying mammal that once roamed with dinosaurs—as we delve into the ecology of the island.
 After a picnic lunch on Eastern Cove, visit Baudin Conservation Park to learn about the elusive glossy-black cockatoo.
 The park was a family farm from 1861 to 2002, comprised of she-oak woodland rolling hills with sweeping views across Backstairs Passage to the Fleurieu Peninsula.
 We may also see tammar wallabies, Kangaroo Island kangaroos, wedge-tailed eagles and small penguins that nest along the shoreline, and look offshore for dolphins and southern right whales.
 At Cape Willoughby, explore the exposed granite shoreline near the lighthouse, scouting for coastal raptors and oceanic seabirds from the exposed promontory.
-Late this afternoon we stop for a tasting at False Cape Wines to learn about local winemaking.

 Day 21: Kangaroo Island / Adelaide / Depart